Ivan1pl/Overhaul/README.md

 * **Potion of Stickiness, Splash Potion of Stickiness, Lingering Potion of Stickiness** - brewed by adding Fermented Spider Eye to a Potion of Gliding.
 Gives **Stickiness** status effect.
 Effect duration can be extended with redstone dust.
 Strength can be increased with glowstone dust.

+#### Recipe types
+* **Sawing recipes** - can be used within the new **Saw** block.

+#### Sawing recipes
+* Logs, stems, wood and hyphae can be cut into 4 fences, 4 fence gates, 4 planks, 4 signs, 8 slabs, 4 stairs or 4
+  trapdoors of the same type.
+* Planks can be cut into 1 fence, 1 fence gate, 1 sign, 2 slabs, 1 stair or 1 trapdoor of the same type.
+* Logs, stems, wood and hyphae can be cut into their stripped variant.

 ### Changes